 Microsoft's Windows operating system allows users to create User Accounts that tells Windows which files, folders and programs the person the PC can access, as well as retaining personal preferences such as the particular theme that's being used.
-You can have more than one account per PC, so here's how to create a new User Account in Windows 7.
+Here's how to create a User Account in Windows 8 and Windows 7: how to make a User Account an Administrator in Windows 7 and Windows 8.
+(See all Windows tips.)

 If you're on a domain, you'll be presented with a list of existing accounts for the PC.
 Press Add.
 You'll be asked to enter a User Name and the domain name.
 Now select whether you want to grant the user a Standard account or an Administrator account.
 Then press Finish.